PureAsbestos/grafx2-aseprite-shim/README.md

 Contributions are welcome.
 By contributing, you agree to release your contribution under [the current license](https://github.com/PureAsbestos/grafx2-aseprite-shim/blob/master/LICENSE).

 ### How to use it
 To use this script, place it, along with the GrafX2 script of your choice, in your Aseprite scripts folder.
-(This folder can be found from within Aseprite by clicking `File > Scripts > Open Scripts Folder`) Then, create a simple script to load the GrafX2 script as follows:
+(This folder can be found from within Aseprite by clicking `File > Scripts > Open Scripts Folder`) Then, create a simple script to load the GrafX2 script with contents as follows:
 ```
 dofile(".grafx2-aseprite-shim.lua")
 dofile("PATH_TO_GRAFX2_SCRIPT")